“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 A general-purpose programming language needs aggregate types.
 Records.
 Arrays.
 Structures within structures.
 Packed memory layouts.
 The ability to pass a ten-field record through three function calls, return it by value, classify it correctly under the ABI, annotate it with debug information, and behave consistently across every combination of nesting and packing.

 The System V AMD64 ABI has seventeen pages of rules for aggregate passing alone.
 Small structs go in registers.
-Large ones go in memory with a hidden pointer passed as the first argument.
+Large ones go in memory with a hidden pointer.
 Mixed structs with float and integer fields get split across register classes.
 Packed records compress the field layout, removing alignment gaps — which changes every offset calculation downstream.
 And then there is the recursion: structs containing arrays of structs.

 I ran the numbers in my head.
 The semantic analysis alone would take months.
 The code generation would take months more.
 Testing every combination would take… I could not complete the estimate.